bobbijvoet/web-components-codelab/index.md

 We are going to use this template as the content for our Custom Element:

-1. Give the template an id
+1. Add an id to the template
-2. Select it using getElementById
+2. Get the template by id and assign it to a let
-3. Clone the contents
+3. Assign the contents of the template to a let using cloneNode
-4. Set the content of the greeting paragraph to the template string
+4. Set the textContent of the greeting paragraph (by selecting it by id) to the template string
-5. Append it to your Custom Element
+5. Append the cloned node to your Custom Element

 ```
 connectedCallback() {
     let template = document.getElementById('my-template');
     let content = template.content.cloneNode(true); // Parameter is for deep cloning
-    content.getElementById('greeting').textContent = `Hi, ${this.name}`;
+    content.getElementById('greeting').textContent = `Hi, ${this.firstname}`;
     this.appendChild(content);
 }
 ```